 \subsection{Mock data}

-We first provide a massive dataset for machine training in order to build the link between the energy spectra of CRs and model parameters.
-We use the code \texttt{GALPROP} to simulate the propagation, together with an MCMC parameter scan~\cite{Liu:2011re}, to generate the training dataset.
+We first generate a massive dataset for machine training to build the correlation between the energy spectra of CRs and model parameters.
+We use the \texttt{GALPROP} code to simulate the propagation, together with an MCMC parameter scan~\cite{Liu:2011re}.

-Although our mock data is a collection of \texttt{GALPROP} CR simulation results, there are two sources: one from global fitting and the other one from feedback data.
-Ideally, the training data cannot be biased in some particular regions of parameter space and the best choice is to use an ideal uniform scan with perfect coverage.
-Nevertheless, performing an ideal uniform scan is not feasible, especially in the high-dimensional parameter space.
-Therefore, we still hire MCMC sampling tool to explore the high-dimensional parameter space and the collected samples are our initial mock dataset.
-With such a mock dataset, our machine is able to learn and recognize the correlation between the CR model parameters and CR spectra.
+Our mock data are a collection of \texttt{GALPROP} CR simulation results, including two sources: one from global fitting and one from feedback data.
+Ideally, the training data cannot be biased in particular parameter space regions, and the best choice is to use an ideal uniform scan with perfect coverage.
+Nevertheless, performing an ideal uniform scan is not feasible, especially in a high-dimensional parameter space.
+Therefore, we utilize the MCMC sampling tool to explore the high-dimensional parameter space, and the collected samples are our initial mock dataset.
+Our machine can learn and recognize the correlation between CR model parameters and the CR spectra with a mock dataset.
 Hence, the initial MCMC scan is our first kind of mock dataset.

-Considering the fact that MCMC sampling may not be able to cover the parameter space perfectly, we also implement the feedback to the dataset.
-Those feedback data can be collected from the result of the validation procedure and we use them as our second type of mock dataset.
+Because MCMC sampling may not cover the parameter space perfectly, we also implement feedback to the dataset.
+We collect those feedback data from the validation procedure results and use them as our second type of mock dataset.
 In the following, we briefly summarize these two different mock datasets.
-Note that the detailed description for the generation of feedback dataset will be given in Sec.~\ref{sec:feedback}.
+Note that the detailed description for the generation of the feedback dataset will be given in Sec.~\ref{sec:feedback}.

-The first CR mock dataset is collected from the MCMC sampling together with the \texttt{GALPROP} simulation.
-The Markov chains are generated by using the Metropolis-Hastings algorithm.
-Based on the latest CR data (ACE, Voyager, and AMS-02), our global fitting was performed by using the package \texttt{CosRayMC}~\cite{Yuan:2017ozr}, which engages external \texttt{GALPROP} code {(v54)} for CR propagation simulation.
-Considering a shortcoming from the coverage of MCMC scans, our training data should not strongly depend on current dataset.
-Aiming for this requirement, we perform scans with a smaller $\chi^2$ than the real one by a factor of $10$, namely,
+The first CR mock dataset is collected from MCMC sampling tool together with the \texttt{GALPROP} simulations.
+We use the Metropolis-Hastings algorithm to generate Markov chains.
+Based on the latest CR data (from ACE, Voyager, and AMS-02), our global fitting was performed by using the package \texttt{CosRayMC}~\cite{Yuan:2017ozr}, which engages external \texttt{GALPROP} code (v54) for CR propagation simulation.
+Considering the coverage deficiency of MCMC scans, our training data should not strongly depend on the current dataset.
+Therefore, we perform scans with a $\chi^2$ that is a factor of $10$ less than actual data, namely,